A guide to ESG: what is it and why does it matter?

 How do you report on ESG?

-ESG reporting is how businesses disclose data on their operations and risks across environmental concerns, social issues and corporate factors.
+ESG reporting is how organisations disclose data on their business activities and perceived risks across environmental concerns, social issues and corporate factors.
 This is done to improve transparency among investors, key stakeholders, customers and employees and prove they’re not attempting to greenwash their operations.

 The success of their initiatives can be given an ESG score by rating agencies such as Bloomberg and Dow Jones, which is measured from 0 to 100.
 Anything below 50 is considered poor, while a score of 70 is deemed positive.
 Each provider will have its own rating scheme, meaning a company can receive different scores from different agencies.